karlvr/consistent.js/README.md

 engine such as Mustache or Hogan (which I’ve used in the examples).
 You can easily create new DOM nodes and then bind a new Consistent scope to them.
 Note that Consistent does in fact create DOM nodes if you create them in templates; however see the [templating section](#templating) for advice about that.

 Consistent doesn’t do any Ajax.
-Consistent scopes can be easily populated from an Ajax JSON response, and their data can be easily extracted for sending to a server.
-Look at the `scope.$.merge(object)` and `scope.$.extract()` functions, respectively.
+Consistent scopes can be easily populated from an Ajax JSON response, and their data can be easily snapshoted for sending to a server.
+Look at the `scope.$.merge(object)` and `scope.$.snapshot()` functions, respectively.